XUBOI2806/MarioGame/docs/Assignment 3/design_doc_Assignemnet_3.md

 per location.
 This means maximal of 2 fire flower per location and such that there always have to be a 50% chance of spawning so.

+Fire Attack has been implemented by adding a Status of FIRE to any actor that can make a fire attack.
+The AttackAction class has been modified to check if an actor has the Status of FIRE.
+Any attack that creates fire will create a FireGround, which also remembers the previous ground so that it can return to the normal state.

 ##Req 5
 ###Speaking